gjbex/Fortran-MOOC/docs/object_oriented_programming.md

 applications of this later.

-A user defined type with type bound procedures roughly corresponds to the concept of a class in other object oriented programming languages such as C++ or Python.
+A user defined type with type bound procedures roughly corresponds to the concept of a *class* in other object oriented programming languages such as C++ or Python.
+We will use the term class here as well as a synonym to user defined type with type bound procedures.
+A variable of such a class is called an *object*, or also an *instance* of the class.
+A type bound procedure is also referred to as an *object method*.

 ## Generic type bound procedures